WDI-SEA/interview-questions/readme.md

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
-* List as many values for the display property that you can remember.
+* List as many values for the display property that you can remember. inline, inline-text
 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
+Relative changes depending on the positions of the other elements, fixed keeps the element from moving regardless of the browser size.
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
-How can you use this system to your advantage?
+How can you use this system to your advantage? specificity. an id would be more important than a class.
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?